nightroman/FarNet/trunk/FarNet/Readme.txt

 Studio Object Browser, .NET Reflector and etc.

-	= PLUGINS HELP =
+	= MODULES HELP =

-You can add help for your plugins.
+You can add help for your modules.
 It works in dialogs, menus, input and message boxes (see property HelpTopic) or by IFar.ShowHelp().
-Unfortunately help can not be automatically shown by F1 ShiftF2 because technically FarNet plugins are not visible to Far Manager.
+Unfortunately help can not be automatically shown by F1 ShiftF2 because technically FarNet modules are not plugins for Far Manager.

 	= BUILDING SOURCES =